dasch-swiss/dsp-docs/docs/developers/dsp/contribution/index.md

 The GitHub action we use for this step is [release-drafter](https://github.com/marketplace/actions/release-drafter).

-> This feature is not yet implemented in all repositories.
-We are still testing it in [DSP-APP](https://github.com/dasch-swiss/dsp-app/releases).

 ### Release

 To make a real release, we have to publish the [release draft](#release-notes), mentioned above, manually.
 Update the tag and the release title with the release version number, including the prefix `v`: e.g. v1.0.0 or v1.0.0-rc.0